YeII0/kiedybajki-web-part/README.md

 ## Few words about frontend
 I used Responsive Web Design and Mobile First approaches for making the app.
-App can be used comfoirtably despite of screen size.
+App can be used comfortably despite of screen size.
 It works well both on mobile and desktop devices.
 Touch on mobile displays is handled well.
 For example title covers can be displayed with ease by holding touch on titles.

-To improve loading times i use service worker for loading static content.
+To improve loading times i used service worker for loading static content.
 When there is no internet connection instead of standard notification provided by browser user will see custom page loaded through service worker.
 Headers related to cache are set in a way which reduce fetching content from server to minimum.
 Useful for older browsers which doesn't support service workers.

 ## Security
 I tried to make this app to be secure by following most of the recommendations from [Flask official documentation](https://flask.palletsprojects.com/en/2.0.x/security/), [Mozilla Fundation Web Security guideline](https://infosec.mozilla.org/guidelines/web_security) and other reliable sources.